Russian corvette Stoikiy: 2022

 Stoikiy and Soobrazitelny entered the Mediterranean in October 2022 Between 18–21 October, they visited Algeria.
 In late November, both corvettes were absent from Tartus, likely shadowing French aircraft carrier, deployed to the East Mediterranean.
 On 5 December, they were in Tartus.

 2023

-In April 2023, the corvette, accompanied by Soobrazitelny and the frigate Admiral Grigorovich, was reported to have left the Mediterranean, transitting via the Atlantic to the Baltic.
+In April 2023, the corvette, accompanied by Soobrazitelny and the frigate Admiral Grigorovich, was reported to have left the Mediterranean, transiting via the Atlantic to the Baltic.
 She was reported back in the Atlantic in June.

+2025/26

+The frigate was reported active as of late-2025/early-2026, transiting the English Channel destined for exercises with the Chinese, Iranian and South African navies and accompanied by the tanker Yel'nya.
+In February 2026, the corvette conducted joint exercises with the Iranian Navy and made a port call at Bandar Abbas.
+The ship departed Bandar Abbas prior to the outbreak of hostilities between the United States, Israel and Iran She then transitted the Suez Canal and in March/April 2026 was operating in the Mediterranean Sea, spending considerable time at the former Russian naval facility in Tartus, Syria with the suggestion that this facility was potentially being reactivated.